 Our study has several limitations.
-First, there may be inconsistency across states in reporting of the State Drug Utilization Data and there may be an update to the most recent data that could cause an upward adjustment in the most recent data used here, the third quarter of 2016.
+First, there may be inconsistency across states in reporting of the State Drug Utilization Data.
+In fact, in late May 2016 an update to the data representing the third quarter of 2016 caused a substantial upward adjustment in the volume of and spending on buprenorphine prescriptions in that quarter for some states; these data revisions have been included in this analysis.
+Small revisions to other quarters of data are also incorporated.
 Second, we cannot distinguish prescriptions written for Medicaid enrollees newly gaining coverage under the expansion from those written for existing enrollees.
 Third, the per capita estimates might not reflect treatment relative to need, since prevalence of the need for buprenorphine treatment varies across states, as does access to other forms of MAT such as methadone for OUD, which can substitute for buprenorphine OUD treatment.
 The states that expanded Medicaid may have done so partly because their residents had greater treatment needs; we will explore this possibility in future work.
 Also, the per capita estimates are derived from aggregate data, not individual-level data, and thus are a rough measure of prescriptions per individual.
 Fourth, increases in buprenorphine prescriptions in Medicaid may have been offset somewhat by decreases in buprenorphine prescriptions among other payers and the uninsured; however, as noted above, the total volume of buprenorphine prescriptions across all payment types increased every year from 2012 to 2016 (IMS Institute for Healthcare Informatics 2016).
 Fifth, these data aggregate prescriptions across all strengths, dosage forms, and routes of administration and thus contain considerable heterogeneity.
 Sixth, the estimates from survey data of nonelderly adult Medicaid enrollment by year do not accurately match the quarterly Medicaid caseloads represented by the prescription data.